emircan-35/ConvertCNF/README.md

 1. Eliminate Terminals
 1. Break variable strings longer than 2

-`	`In the development of this assignment, the only resource taken help from is the course’s text book[1], also referenced in the above formula.
+`	`In the development of this program, the only resource taken help from is the course’s text book[1], also referenced in the above formula.
 It should also be noted that benefits of Object Oriented Programming (OOP) is highly used instead of only working with functions and strings.
-Although the assignment has many phases that can be potentially reported in detail, only the four steps given above and their pseudo codes are detailed in the following section for the sake of simplicity, but one can still see the development
+Although the program has many phases that can be potentially reported in detail, only the four steps given above and their pseudo codes are detailed in the following section for the sake of simplicity, but one can still see the development

 in the codes easily because it is written as possible as clear by following OOP design paradigms.